 Most of the pond is kept safe by a thick set of mangroves.
 I’m not sure if there’s any access to it for humans or if it’s an off-limits sanctuary.
 I’m camped out on a wall surrounding the northern edge taking in the quiet and the view.
 The dogs are below me lying in the grass, sniffing at the salty sea air.
 It’s so peaceful in there.
 I wish I had a little rowboat and could paddle out to the middle and just sit for a while, maybe read my Tao Te Ching.

+This is a beautiful spot surrounded by mountains and gorgeous ocean views.
 The surf is mellow, probably a decent place for swimming except for the jellyfish that plague the windward coast in summer.
 I’ve heard that at certain times you can walk all the way out to Mokoli’i.
 But my first week here I read in the news that two Marines drowned attempting just that.
 There’s really no chance of me ever giving it a try.

 I have no need for oceanic explorations yet.
 There’s plenty to keep me busy on land so I don’t mind letting my fear of the ocean stand for a while longer.
 Besides, this guy Sefa told me I just haven’t gone in with the right company yet.
 I think he’s right.
 Some day I will find someone who will help me stress out less, someone who will get me to loosen up and wear a Halloween costume, someone who will promise not to let go of my hand if I jump off a cliff into the ocean with him.
 But for whatever reason, I’m not there yet.